conduktor/conduktor-docs/docs/gateway/configuration/client-authentication.md

 The Gateway broker security scheme is defined by the `GATEWAY_SECURITY_PROTOCOL` configuration.

-Note you don't set an authentication mechanism on the client to Gateway side of the proxy, i.e. `GATEWAY_SASL_MECHANISM` **does not exist and is never configured by the user**.
-Instead Gateway will try authenticate the client as it presents itself.
-For example, if a client is using `OAUTHBEARER` Gateway will use the OAuth configuration to try authenticate it.
-If a client arrives using `PLAIN` then Gateway will try use either the SSL configuration, or validate the token itself depending on the security protocol.
-See below for example combinations.
+Note that you don't set an authentication mechanism on the client to Gateway side of the proxy, i.e. `GATEWAY_SASL_MECHANISM` **does not exist and is never configured by the user**.

+Instead, Gateway will try authenticate the client as it presents itself.
+For example, if a client is using `OAUTHBEARER`, Gateway will use the OAuth configuration to try authenticate it.

+If a client arrives using `PLAIN` then Gateway will try use either the SSL configuration or validate the token itself, depending on the security protocol.

-Gateway supports all the security protocols as Apache Kafka does, you can find further information regarding what they are on the [Apache Kafka documentation](https://kafka.apache.org/documentation/#listener_configuration).
-In addition, Gateway adds two new security protocols `DELEGATED_SASL_PLAINTEXT` and `DELEGATED_SASL_SSL`, as mentioned for delegating to Kafka.
+In addition to all the security protocols that [Apache Kafka supports](https://kafka.apache.org/documentation/#listener_configuration), Gateway adds two new protocols:`DELEGATED_SASL_PLAINTEXT` and `DELEGATED_SASL_SSL` for delegating to Kafka.

 ## PLAINTEXT